 When going for the silver fish, anglers are recommended to use maggots, worm, sweetcorn or hooker pellets on fairly stout tackle, feeding little and often with samples of hook bait.
 If going for the carp, maggots, bread, sweetcorn and pellets are again useful baits although it is expected decent results will also be obtained with small boilies and luncheon meat.

-Another easy water to fish which is already throwing up good pleasure eights, Bottom Pool holds 20 Pegs and is again ideal for fishing either the pole close in or in open water or the waggler in the margins or open water.
+Another easy water to fish which regularly throws up good pleasure weights, Bottom Pool is about a third of an acre in size and holds 17 Pegs.
+Again it is ideal for fishing either the pole close in or in open water or the waggler in the margins or open water.
 Again, some anglers are also producing good results on the feeder.

-Like Top and Middle Pool, this water holds a good mix of fish including common, mirror, ghost and leather carp to double figures but averaging between 5lbs and 6lbs as well as some impressive tench which have already been caught to 6lbs but average 3lb 8oz.
+Like Top and Middle Pool, this water holds a good mix of fish including common, mirror, ghost and leather carp to 12lbs but averaging between 5lbs and 6lbs.

-There are also some nice bream to 5lbs; hard-fighting perch to 3lbs; a large head of crucians; good stocks of roach and rudd to 3lbs; golden orfe to 4lbs; and chub to about 1lb.
+There are also some nice bream to 5lbs; hard-fighting perch to 3lbs; a large head of crucians; good stocks of roach and rudd to 3lbs; and chub to about 1lb.
 All this means that anglers never really know what they are going to catch next.

 Bottom Pool has plenty of bankside cover with reeds growing in some of the margins and plenty of open water from all pegs.
-Being furthest away from the main car park it is also likely that Bottom Pool will be least fished of the three coarse pools, although it will be easily accessible from the Specimen Pool car park once improvement works and pathways have been completed.
+Being furthest away from the main car park it is also likely that Bottom Pool will be least fished of the three coarse pools, although it will be easily accessible from the Specimen Pool car park.

 Bottom Pool is quite a bit deeper than the other two coarse pools.
 A shelf runs about three feet deep up to four feet out from the banks which then drop to about five feet before shelving gently towards the centre where some 14 feet of water can be found.
 The shallowest part of the pool is again at the entrance end, but all pegs are easy to fish on waggler or pole.